History of Colorado Rockies in Timeline

 In 2022, the Colorado Rockies retired the black sleeveless uniform, replacing it with the "City Connect" uniform.

-In 2022, the Rockies were one of seven teams to don Nike's "City Connect" uniforms, which feature a green and white design with mountain range motifs, lettering from Colorado license plates, and patches representing Denver's altitude and skiing.
+In 2022, the Colorado Rockies were one of seven teams to introduce Nike's "City Connect" uniforms, featuring a green and white design with mountain range motifs, lettering from Colorado license plates, and patches representing Denver's altitude and skiing.
+Caps were green with a white panel, incorporating Colorado-inspired symbols.

-In 2023, after the Denver Nuggets won the NBA Finals, the Colorado Rockies became the only one of Denver's major North American professional sports franchises yet to win a championship.
+After the Denver Nuggets won the 2023 NBA Finals, the Rockies became the only one of Denver's major professional sports franchises yet to win a championship.

 2023: AT&T SportsNet Rocky Mountain Televising Games Ends

-Until 2023, most regular season games were produced and televised by AT&T SportsNet Rocky Mountain.
+From 1997 to 2023, most Colorado Rockies regular season games were produced and televised by AT&T SportsNet Rocky Mountain.

-On April 10, 2024, the Federal Aviation Administration (FAA) began investigating coach Hensley Meulens after he posted a video of himself seated in the captain's seat during a charter flight on a United Airlines Boeing 757.
+On April 10, 2024, coach Hensley Meulens posted a video of himself seated in the captain's seat mid-flight on a United Airlines Boeing 757, leading to an investigation by the Federal Aviation Administration (FAA).